google/VoltAir/doc/src/main/Main.md

 ## <a name="18"></a> If I want to develop my own new application based on the VoltAir source code, where do I start?

-Here are the rough steps you would take if you wanted to build a new game based on this source.
-The basic idea is to incrementally transform the current code base into your own game.
-This is not a complete list, but is at least a starting point for interested developers:
+The basic idea to build a new game based on this source is to incrementally transform the current code base into your own game.
+The following is not a complete list, but is at least a starting point for interested developers:

   * Deep copy the entire repo.
   * Rename the `VoltAir` directory and the `VoltAir.pro` file to reflect the name of your new game.